Preparatory exercises

 Bubbling

-Hold your child in the armpit grip (just like in the core exercise).
-After making a few silly faces and if the child reacts positively to a nose boop, you can try bubbling.
-Blow into the water with your mouth to create bubbles.
-Start by bubbling near yourself, and in the next step, move closer to the child.
-Always observe how the child reacts.
-If they seem to enjoy the bubbling, you can even blow bubbles on the child’s belly.
-This exercise also focuses on playful interaction in the water, with the main goal being to help the child feel comfortable and happy in the water.
+Hold your child in the armpit grip as in the core exercise.
+After silly faces and a positive reaction to a nose boop, blow into the water to create bubbles — first near yourself, then closer to the child, always observing their reaction.
+If they enjoy it, you can even blow bubbles on the child's belly.
+The goal is playful interaction that makes the child feel comfortable in the water.

 Nose boop